 A live-in carer is not expected to work 24 hours a day, 7 days a week, or be on call for such a period.
-They should be expected to work on average a 10-hour day, which may not be in consecutive hours.
+They should be expected to work on average an 8 to 10-hour day, which may not be in consecutive hours.

-Live-in care breaks: It is recommended that a live-in carer takes one two-hour break per day on average (outside of their 10-hour day).
+Live-in care breaks: You should discuss this with your care provider but it is expected that a live-in carer takes one two-hour break per day on average (outside of their 8 to 10-hour day).
 Some might choose to accumulate these breaks and take them on a separate day.
 This may happen if, for example, the home location is such that the carer can’t access the services they may need in only two hours.
 The live-in carer’s break schedule should be discussed before the care starts to avoid any misunderstandings.

 Live-in care nights: A live in carer is in their client’s residence at night but is not on-call or duty during the night.
-During the night, caregivers should not be constantly disturbed.
-On occasions where this does take place, as it can do given the reasonable expected nature of the job, it should not be more than one or two incidents, and these should be for less than 30 minutes each.
-If the pattern is greater than this, then they should discuss this with their client and agree appropriate compensation, such as:
+During the night, caregivers should not be regularly disturbed.
+On an occasion where this does take place you should consult with the care provider to ensure the carer has appropriate rest and if the pattern is greater than this, then they should discuss whether a night carer is required.

 What happens when a carer goes on holiday or takes sick leave?